ZacharyP-E/remotely-sensless/group-meetings/group_meeting_2.md

 Example question:

-- To what extent does the implementation of forests in urban areas reduce airborne pollution concnetration?
+- To what extent does the implementation of forests in urban areas reduce airborne pollution concentration?

 ## Existing Policies:

-Policy about urban forest, severe air pollution coming from west. trying to mitigate pollution by building urban forests.
+Policy about the urban forest, severe air pollution coming from the west. trying to mitigate pollution by building urban forests.

-- Blockage forest (next to factory to not allow pollutants through the forest, densly planet).
+- Blockage forest (next to factory to not allow pollutants through the forest, densely planet).
-- Wind corridor (sparsely planets, where people spend most of their time e.g. schools, pollutants from cars can pass through quickly to make a wind corridor. allowing them to be dispursed).
+- Wind corridor (sparse planets, where people spend most of their time e.g. schools, pollutants from cars can pass through quickly to make a wind corridor. allowing them to be dispersed).
-- Mitigation forest (normally planeted in some parks, main purpose to absorb air pollutants, reduce risidual PM).
+- Mitigation forest (normally planted in some parks, mainly to absorb air pollutants, reduce residual PM).

 ## Problem Definition

-**Using remote sensing to optimise placement of forests to mitigate poor air pollution. ****
+**Using remote sensing to optimise the placement of forests to mitigate poor air pollution. ****

 - Placing some to absorb pollution.
-- Some forests to blow wind away, needs strong prevaling wind.
+- Some forests to blow wind away needs strong prevailing wind.